wravoc/harden-freebsd/README.md

 The newly applied settings will not take affect until you reset your password.

-## Automatic Jail Lockdown/Management
+## Automatic Jail Lockdown/Management Stragegies

+1. Set the correct paths to jailed confs in `harden-freebsd.py` lines 32-38 and run for each jail.
-1. Copy software to `/root` and have jail start this script at reboot and all settings will be updated upon next reboot.
-To update all jails simply copy `settings.ini` with your own script to all appropriate locations for intake.
+2. Copy software to `/root` and have jail start this script at reboot and all settings will be updated upon next reboot.
+To update all jails simply copy `settings.ini` with your own copy script to all appropriate locations for uptake.

 `crontab -e`

 `@reboot /path/to/harden-freebsd.py`

-2. Have all jails pointing to the same rc script via `exec.start` and set paths in the script pointing to the same location modified by the script paths.
+3. Have all jails pointing to the same rc script via `exec.start` and set paths in the script pointing to the same location modified by the script paths.
-3. Add new jail specific entires to `settings.ini [SYSTEM]` section for sysctl.conf udpate
+4. Add new jail specific entires to `settings.ini [SYSTEM]` section for sysctl.conf udpate
    - `security.jail.* = 0`
-4. Use mutiple copies of the script and settings.ini for each jail
+5. Use mutiple copies of the script and settings.ini for each jail
-5. Put it in your template
+6. Put it in your template

 ## Setting Descriptors